justin-p/hugo-testing/content/notes/hacking/External/phising/index.md

 ### Remote Access

 Try to comprise workstations.
 This would (depending on the user) give access to internal and other cloud resources.
-Allows us to steal tokens from disk, preform session hijack/riding or start keyloggers.
+Allows us to steal tokens from disk, preform session hijack/riding, start keyloggers and pivot in the network from this entry point.

 ### Related tools